syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-a-Chart-to-the-Report-Designer.md

-3.Click OK.
+3. Click OK.

-4.To apply legend styles to the chart, right click the chart and choose Legend Properties.
+4. To apply legend styles to the chart, right click the chart and choose Legend Properties.